TRANSPONDER – Transnational biodiversity and ecosystem assessment approaches for pondscapes in Europe

 Using simplified experimental ecosystems (micro- and mesocosms), our goal is to investigate how ecological systems react to the effects of climate change and the related environmental stressors, including urbanization and invasive species.
 In addition to our short- and long-term experimental studies, we also launch long-term programs to contribute to the monitoring of prominent shallow lakes (e.g., Lake Velencei) under climate change.

 We will develop and maintain our modern experimental systems, establishing long-term options for climate change research.
-The Hungarian Hungarian Pond Network (Magyar Kísérletes Tóhálózat), which is being developed as part of AQUACOSM-plus, shares strong ties to the existing four Spanish and two Portuguese sites of the Iberian Pond Network.
+The Hungarian Pond Network (Magyar Kísérletes Tóhálózat), developed as part of AQUACOSM-plus, shares strong ties to the existing four Spanish and two Portuguese sites of the Iberian Pond Network.
 We will capitalize on these ten sites across three European countries to develop a long-term joint climate change experiment on a European scale.

 MyPond: Az én kistavam

-We are mapping urban pond biodiversity in Hungary with the help of volunteering garden pond owners.
+In this citizen science program, we are mapping urban pond biodiversity in Hungary with the help of volunteering garden pond owners.

 We combine environmental DNA-based methods and a citizen science approach.